 - Can Help Reduce Blood Pressure And Improve Blood Circulation

-Saunas kick start a simple biological process in your body.
-Studies have shown that the relaxation of the blood vessels can cause the blood flow to slow down and reduce the pressure (4).
+Saunas kick start the simple biological processes in your body.
+Studies have shown that the sauna’s ability to relax one can help expand the blood vessels in one’s body.
+This can cause the blood flow to slow down and reduce pressure in the head, feet, and lungs (4).
 The pressure on the heart, in turn, reduces – and this improves blood circulation (4).

 - May Help Reduce Cholesterol